Docs / Lua / Callbacks

 join(player_id, state)

 A player is entering.
 Accept and attach them, or reject.
-From Lua, return the new state (or nil, error to reject).
-From Erlang, return {ok, NewState} or {error, Reason}.
+Return the new state, or nil, error to reject.

 if state.started then